Join Our Team

 The Prince George’s School Mental Health Initiative offers a postdoctoral fellowship in school mental health for graduates of psychology programs (clinical, counseling, school).
 This position involves the opportunity to advance skills in the implementation of clinical practice in schools with students in special education.
 Fellows will work in a public school in Prince George’s County, Maryland and will have the opportunity to provide individual, group, and family therapy, as well as professional development and consultation to school staff.
 Fellows will have the opportunity to work with leaders and faculty in the areas of school mental health, and will receive training in evidence-based practices throughout the fellowship.
 Postdoctoral Fellows will receive regular individual and group supervision by a licensed psychologist.
 If you have questions about the fellowship, please contact Dr. Dana Cunningham.

 The University of Maryland School Mental Health Program offers clinical externships/practicum to graduate students studying clinical social work, professional counseling, school psychology, or clinical psychology.
 Externs are placed in a Baltimore City public school approximately two days per week and receive individual and group supervision.
 This clinical training opportunity provides the extern with experience in mental health prevention and promotion (including whole school activities, classroom presentations, teacher in-services) as well as individual, group and family therapy for general education students.
-For information about graduate student externship opportunities in the University of Maryland School Mental Health Program, please contact Nikita Parson at email@example.com.
+For information about graduate student externship opportunities in the University of Maryland School Mental Health Program, please contact Nikita Parson, Assistant Director of the School Mental Health Program, at firstname.lastname@example.org.

-The National Center for School Mental Health at the Department of Psychiatry at the University of Maryland, Baltimore, is seeking high school, undergraduate, and graduate student volunteers.
+The National Center for School Mental Health at the University of Maryland School of Medicine is seeking high school, undergraduate, and graduate student volunteers.
 Students typically assist in work for our annual conference in addition to other research needs across a variety of projects.
 Opportunities exist for students to learn data management skills including tracking survey completion, working with online data collection platforms, and conducting basic analyses and applying results to program evaluation.
 Topics of current projects are centered on improving behavioral health services for children and young adults, particularly through the integration of these services into schools and communities.
 Literature searches and development of basic article and resource writing skills can be advanced as part of the experience.
 If you are interested in a student volunteer opportunity, please complete this application.